Social Engineering and Phishing: Visible Crime Through the Invisible Way

 - Phishing attackers use infected links and attachments and motivate their prey to either download the malware-infected attachment or click on the link enclosed.
-Such links, usually, take you nowhere except connecting you to some mock website.
-A click on a viral link sometimes is enough to have access to your personal data and location, which further sets the stage to rob you of your confidential data.
+Such links, usually, take you nowhere except to connect you to some mock website.
+A click on a viral link sometimes is enough to have access to your data and location, which further sets the stage to rob you of your confidential data.

 - Unessential and irrelevant google searches may take you to the ruthless world of social phishing.
-Stop yourself from searching for unnecessary things on the Cyber Kingdom.
+Stop yourself from searching for unnecessary things in the Cyber Kingdom.

 Popular social engineering attacks

 Through tactics of social engineering psychology, scan the targets and take no mercy on you.
 The New York Times, a reliable newspaper, reported an instance where the attackers phished a retired army officer.
 He was approached for disbursement of his lottery funds amounting to $ 750,000.
 He was asked to deposit disbursement charges of more than $1000.
 He did it and finally got no response from the attacker.

-- Ignore any request that asks for your personal details
+- Ignore any request that asks for your details

-- Read terms and conditions before sharing data with any website
+- Read the terms and conditions before sharing data with any website

 - Set spam filter on and keep a watch

-- Give charity only at the established and well-known organizations
+- Give charity only to the established and well-known organizations

-- Install updated anti-virus software, anti-phishing software and activate email filters
+- Install updated anti-virus software, and anti-phishing software and activate email filters

 - Even if you get an email or link from someone trusted, keep in mind that their account might be hacked so confirm from them via any other source before sharing any sensitive information

 - Never click on website links unnecessarily and learn how to investigate phishing emails.
 Big companies usually arrange training for their employees, and to do so in the best and most applicable way, factoHR, Gyrus, and other companies emphasize the use of dedicated learning management tools to train the employees to learn how to prevent phishing attacks.
-Regular phishing awareness email to employees could be instrumental
+Regular phishing awareness emails to employees could be instrumental

 - Understand the URL structures to protect you from phishing attacks